Bishwasghimire-AA/mymarkdownexecrise/h4-ETAOIN.md

     gpg: Total number processed: 1
     gpg:               imported: 1

 Alice can check the fingerprint to verify that this is indeed bishwas's key.
-This step is needed if Tero's public key was obtained over insecure channel, like unencrypted email, a web page or a key server.
+This step is needed if bishwas's public key was obtained over insecure channel, like unencrypted email, a web page or a key server.

     pub   rsa3072 2024-02-11 [SC] [expires: 2026-02-10]
       627E 2AA5 DC1D 5646 D1D0  F085 4605 4FBB 6309 5792